JafarDakhan/Render/README.md

 ![](https://user-images.githubusercontent.com/88181694/156914817-83f808c3-0be4-4572-91bc-b77a8b1e3f4f.jpg)
 ## License
-The code in is repo is licensed under the MIT License:
+The code in this repo is licensed under the MIT License:

 [MIT](https://choosealicense.com/licenses/mit/)